 - Expectations: Looking like a business man, i.e. suit, shirt, polished shoes, leather briefcase, tie and tie holder.
 Women engineer: Show up in a tailored (wool) suit, button-down tailored shirt or solid color tailored blouse, polished lace-up oxfords shoes or zipper booties, structured leather tote large enough to hold a tablet, laptop or whatever you need to schlep, and neckerchief or short statement necklace or short pearl necklace (when you know you won’t have to climb equipment or a ladder).
 Stick to neutral colors of your palette except for accessories.
 Avoid any extreme trendy colors like neon-whatever, ultra-whatever.
 More on wear neutrals without looking boring in this guide.

 - When you work in a lab and need to wear a lab coat, get one that’s tailored for women.
 Wear the female equivalent of what the male colleagues wear underneath your lab coat.
 For a meeting, dress like your male colleagues, but in the respective female equivalent.

-- If meeting doesn’t involve being outside or climbing equipment and the dress code is suit, a classic skirt suit is ok.
+- If meetings with customers or clients do not involve being outside or climbing equipment and the dress code is suit with shirt and tie, a classic skirt suit is ok.

 - If the dress code is business casual style and your meetings with customers or clients don’t involve being outside or climbing equipment, an unmatched skirt suit with a button-down shirt is ok as well as dark denim jeans with a button-down shirt and tailored wool blazer.

 - Dress code: Coat or trench coat.
-Female engineer: Wear a short classic coat like a pea-coat or a short thigh-length trench coat or traditional style pea coat.
+Female engineer: Wear a short classic coat like a short thigh-length trench coat or traditional style pea coat.
 They permit climbing equipment/ladders.

-- When you need extra height to get into eye contact with your male colleagues or clients is important.
-When you are petite, try shoes with a thick sole (0.5 inch, 1.3 cm) with an 1.25 inch (3.2 cm) heel or wedges not higher than 2 inch (5 cm) are another great option.
+- Eye contact with your male colleagues or clients is important.
+When you are petite, try shoes with a thick sole (0.5 inch, 1.3 cm) and 1.25 inch (3.2 cm) heel.
+Wedges not higher than 2 inch (5 cm) are another great option.
 More on styling wedges for work at this link.